Breeze Blocks

 Why choose Armstone?

-Choosing Armstone means you’re opting for quality.
-With over a decade in the trade, we know our stuff.
-From stone pavers to porcelain pavers, and from crazy paving to cobblestones, consider your outdoor needs sorted.
+Choosing Armstone means that you are choosing quality.
+With over a decade in the landscaping and natural stone industry, we are experts in our field.
+We stock everything from stone pavers to porcelain pavers, and from crazy paving to cobblestones – we are your one-stop-shop for your landscaping needs.

 Expanding your design outside?
 Include elements like stone capping and stone pier caps to improve the continuity between structures.
 Each piece creates a more cohesive, captivating landscape.
-It’ll certainly make your property look more beautiful, not to mention functional.
+No matter what you choose, our stone pavers and Breeze Blocks will certainly make your property look more beautiful, become more functional and rise in value.

 What Are Decorative Breeze Blocks?

-Unlike ordinary bricks, Breeze Blocks are patterned concrete/cement or porcelain blocks that resemble bricks.
+Breeze Blocks are patterned concrete/cement or porcelain blocks that resemble bricks.
 They are different to bricks in that a pattern is cut from the concrete or porcelain, allowing for ventilation and air to pass through the negative spaces.
-As such, these decorative concrete blocks are both functional and decorative, providing shade, circulation, protection, and privacy to your home as well as elegance and style.
+As such, these decorative concrete blocks are both functional and decorative, providing shade, circulation, protection, and privacy to your home as well as elegance and style to the design of the landscaping and space.

-How to use Our Breeze Blocks Australia Collection
+How to Use Our Australian Collection Breeze Blocks

-Use them for outdoor seating, fence infill panels, stand-alone screens, indoor space separators, barbeque casing, garden screens, and even window infills.
+Use them for outdoor seating, fence infill panels, stand-alone screens, indoor space separators, barbecue casing, garden screens, and even window infills.
 Your breeze wall or fence project is limited only by your imagination.

 A Nod to Their History

 Breeze walls were especially popular in the warmer regions of America, like California and Florida.
-In California, Breeze Blocks protect homes and commercial buildings from the hot desert sun.
-In Florida, cement breeze blocks minimise the damage caused by strong storm winds.
+In California, Breeze Blocks were used to protect homes and commercial buildings from the hot desert sun.
+In Florida, cement breeze blocks were used to minimise the damage caused by strong storm winds.

-Why Plump for Breeze Blocks for Your Australian Home?
+Why Choose Breeze Blocks for Your Australian Home?

 Also, Porcelain Breeze Blocks, designed and manufactured in Italy, are making a strong entrance into the market.
-Boasting sustainable and recycled production, inspired modern design and sleek aesthetics, this is a minimalist home designer’s dream and solution to separating spaces, decorating walls and creating functional spaces.
+Boasting sustainable and recycled production, inspired modern design and sleek aesthetics, these porcelain breeze blocks are a minimalist home designer’s dream and solution to partitioning areas, decorating walls and creating functional spaces.

 How to Lay Breeze Blocks Like a Professional

-From a constructive perspective, laying Breeze Blocks is fairly easy – they’re typically stacked in a neat stack bond pattern.
+From a constructive perspective, installing Breeze Blocks is fairly easy – they are typically stacked in a neat stack bond pattern.
 In other words, the patterned cement or porcelain blocks are stacked on top of each other.

 This layout creates bold vertical vectors which in turn create an ideal design for non-structural veneers and architectural shade screens, garden screens, walling and more.
 For the DIY fans, it’s possible.
 However, we always recommend calling in the pros to make sure it’s done right the first time.